-- demonstrate the ability to identify challenges and formulate responses in an energy transition from an interdisciplinary perspective which includes aspects from natural, technical and social sciences,
+- show the ability to identify and formulate challenges and responses in an energy transition from an interdisciplinary perspective which includes aspects from natural, technical and social sciences.

-- demonstrate the ability to gather, critically evaluate and systematically integrate relevant information in work with energy transition, and
+- show the ability to gather, critically evaluate and systematically integrate relevant information in work with energy transition.

-- demonstrate proficiency in communication, cooperation and leadership in relation to a sustainable energy transition, as well as be able to analyse, implement and evaluate assignments and projects within a specified time.
+- show proficiency in communication, cooperation and leadership in relation to a sustainable energy transition, as well as be able to analyse, implement and evaluate assignments and projects within a specified time.

 For a Degree of Bachelor the student shall